khietala/cx-database/README.md

 ### Database

-In the first instance the vehicle data is stored in a json file but I will work on using a database, oribably nosql as there is no need for relational data here.
+In the first instance the vehicle data is stored in a json file but I will work on using a database, probably nosql as there is no need for relational data here.